ghettovoice/ol-mapscale/README.md

     bower install ol3-mapscale
 ```

-Available as AMD module or as global object `olMapScale`.
+Available as AMD module or as global in `ol.control.MapScale`.
 Requires `openlayers` as dependency.

 AMD